Healthdirect Free Australian health advice you can count on.

 • Essential tremor causes uncontrollable shaking of your hands.

-• You are more likely to develop essential tremor if your parent has it.
+• You are more likely to develop essential tremor if you have a parent with it.

 • Avoiding triggers such as caffeine can help reduce your symptoms.